jinulee-v/nl2logic/README.md

 ## Installation

 Runs on Linux, MacOS, and WSL.
+(Note: due to Vampire, only x86 arch is supported)

 ```bash
 pip install -r requirements.txt